linkandrew/lanview2/README.md

 > ### Usage
 >
-> - Browse to index.php (or whatever)
+> - Browse to index.php (or whatever you put this).
-> - Buttons at top to view list types
+> - There are buttons at top to view list types.
-> - What expire does and how to change it
+> - Currently the expire script is hard coded to mark things in the DB as invisible after 3 months.
+That can be edited.
 >
 > ### Troubleshooting
 >
-> - Run Manually
+> - Run the scan script manually to see if it is producing an error.
-> - Check log
+> - Check the log file you create from the crontab entry.
 >
 > ### Stuff to update (TODO)
 >
-> - Better interface
+> - Better interface.
-> - API for the better interface to use
+> - API for the better interface to use.
+> - Give ability to run manually from the interface (blah blah, lockfile).
+> - Set the expire script time as an argument and put it in the crontab or config file.
 >